FinOps Center

 Model invoked with no approved Business Request

 A model is being called in AWS with no corresponding Business Request in FinOps Center.
-The invocations are real, the cost is real, and no Product Owner has a workload claim.
+The invocations are real, the cost is real, no Product Owner has a workload claim or declared business case.

 FinOps Lead inline action